🎁 Use code WELCOME3 during checkout to get discount on your first booking with us. Enjoy! ☀️

 cars based on your filters

-Picking up your car at LCA airport and in town
+Picking up at LCA and in town

 Real reviews on TakeCars in Cyprus